Welfare state: China

-The Emperor Wen (203 – 157 BCE) of Han Dynasty instituted a variety of measures with resemblances to modern welfare policies.
+The Hongwu Emperor Zhu Yuanzhang Emperor Wen (203 – 157 BCE) of Han Dynasty instituted a variety of measures with resemblances to modern welfare policies.
 These included pensions, in the form of food and wine, to all over 80 years of age, as well as monetary support, in the form of loans or tax breaks, to widows, orphans, and elderly without children to support them.
-Emperor Wen was also known for a concern over wasteful spending of tax-payer money.
-Unlike other Han emperors, he wore simple silk garments.
-In order to make the state serve the common people better, cruel criminal punishments were lessened and the state bureaucracy was made more meritocratic.
-This led to officials being selected by examinations for the first time in Chinese history.